video-dev/clappr-rtmp-plugin/README.md

 Streams that has `live` on their URL will be handled as live streams.
 If not so, the plugin will play the source as VoD.

+## Additional configuration options
+**Flash wmode**

+ The wmode parameter of the flash player can be changed by providing a configuration option: `wmode: 'opaque'` in the player config.
+This does not affect IE's 'gpu' wmode default.
+Defaults to `transparent`.